Champaign (band): Career

 Former band member Michael Day died of cancer on June 7, 2001.

 In 2003, a greatest hits compilation album was released and included most of the group's hits, though several (most notably "Try Again") were absent.

 By 2008, Pauli Carman, the original lead singer, continued to represent the group.
 The Carma album, released in 2008, included original songs along with a remake of The Beatles' "And I Love Her" and the Stevie Wonder track "I Love, I Love."
 In 2010, Get Back 2 Love was released (included a remaster of "How 'Bout Us").
 The title track "Get Back 2 Love" made reference to Champaign's top hits.
 The same year, the single "Mercy" was released (a remake of the Marvin Gaye hit "Mercy Mercy Me").
 This single was to assist those affected by the oil spill in the Gulf of Mexico.
 A portion of the proceeds was donated to various agencies assisting with the clean up and restoration in the area.

 In November 2010, Carman produced The Pauli Carman Show (a television pilot online show).
 In 2011, the single "Share" was released.
 In 2013, the CD album Love Kind was released.

 On September 15, 2013, Pauli Carman was presented the National R&B Music Society 'Unsung Hero Award'.

 In 2014, the album Eyes of the Spirit was released.

-In 2022, the singles "When Your Heart Beats with Mine" and "Can't Let You Go" were released.
+In 2022, the single "Can't Let You Go" was released.

+In 2025, the single "Heart" was released.